Valerie · Retention · 6 min read

 Hi!
 We miss you!
 Come back to [Business Name] for 10% off your next visit!
 Click here to redeem.

 Generic.
 Doesn't reference anything specific.
 Sounds like a mass blast (because it is).
-90% of recipients ignore this kind of message.
+Measure delivery, replies, bookings, completed work, complaints, and opt-outs instead of assuming a universal response rate.

 ✓ What works